""

 Why is technology in early childhood classrooms important?

-Integrating technology into the classroom for learning is important for a few different reasons.
-Not only is this movement cutting costs for textbooks and other classroom materials, it also allows for greater access to a wider range of online educational tools for students.
+Integrating technology into the classroom is important for a few different reasons.
+Not only does it cut costs for textbooks and other classroom materials, but it also allows for greater access to a wide range of online educational tools for students.
 By allowing more access to early childhood education through technology, we’re also preparing our children for our technologically advanced society.
 Additionally, certain programs and applications can help teachers and administrators track which resources are working best for their students.

 Are child development and early childhood studies the same thing?